joveaaron/MAX7219-VU-Meter/README.md

 ### List of materials

 - Jumper wires
-- Arduino Uno / Nano
+- Arduino Uno, Nano, Mega or compatible
 - MAX7219 4-in-1 display or compatible

 ### How to build